-According to the EEOC, engaging in EEO protected activity does not shield an employee from all discipline or discharge.
+According to the EEOC, engaging in an EEO-protected activity does not shield an employee from all discipline or discharge.
 Employers are free to discipline or terminate workers if motivated by non-retaliatory and non-discriminatory reasons that would otherwise result in such consequences.
 However, an employer is not allowed to do anything in response to EEO activity that would discourage someone from resisting or complaining about future discrimination.

 - What happens if an employee who files a complaint or participates in an investigation experiences retaliation?

 If an employee believes they have suffered retaliation in violation of the MCCCD EEO Policies, then they should file a complaint of retaliation with the MCCCD EEO office.
 The MCCCD prohibits any retaliatory action that would create a chilling effect on other employees engaging in protected activity.

 No. For more information on complaints by students, please go to https://district.maricopa.edu/legal/student-faculty-resources/harassment/discrimination-complaint-procedures-students.

 - How long does an employee have to file a complaint?